-Factors of Production are one of the foundations of economic activity.
+The four factors of production are one of the foundations of economic activity.
 They describe all the inputs or resources that are used in the production of goods and services.
 The classical factors of production include land, labor and capital.
-They are sometimes also referred to as producer goods and services, because they are mainly used in the production of other goods and services (i.e. consumer goods and services).
+In recent years however, a forth factor has been added to the list; entrepreneurship.
+The factors of production are sometimes also referred to as producer goods and services, because they are mainly used in the production of other goods and services (i.e. consumer goods and services).
 Now, let’s look at each of them in more detail.

 Land as a factor of production is sometimes also referred to as natural resources.
 It includes all naturally-occurring resources such as soil, water, air, plants, etc. that can be used in the production process.
 Land has three important characteristics: (1) its quantity is fixed, i.e. perfectly inelastic, (2) it is immobile, which means it cannot be moved, and (3) it is passive in nature, because it cannot produce anything on its own.